-25 What are some of the primary lease issues and other agreements that the legal teams customarily review in the context of a real-estate-related business combination, and does the scope vary with the structure of the transaction?
+28 What are some of the primary agreements that the legal teams customarily review in the context of a real estate business combination, and does the scope vary with the structure of the transaction?

+Typically, acquirers will review some or all of the leases and other contracts entered into by the real estate-owning entity as part of its due diligence.
 The primary concern regarding material contracts and leases is whether the target's counterparty has a termination or consent right that will be triggered by a change of control or assignment resulting from the transaction.
 Depending on the transaction, each material agreement or a specified selection of agreements will receive individual analysis.
 An acquirer may also review individual leases and agreements for their economic terms, which may be fundamental to the underlying M&A transaction.